FreeRADIUS/wiki.freeradius.org/version4/stats.md

 * dropped for other reasons
 * packets we don't allow on this listener.

-Any protocol-specific statistics (e.g. Access-Accept vs Access-Challenge) are in a separate "stats" module.
-The reason is that the module can count well-formed, real, accepted packets.
-The network side, however, *must* also count "bad" packets.  i.e. ones which never reach the module.
+Any protocol-specific statistics (e.g. Access-Accept vs Access-Challenge) are in a separate protocol-specific data structure, also in the `proto_radius` code.

 The API to get these statistics can just be a method in `app_io`.
 The worker can grab these stats directly, even if the memory is on the network side.
 Since the statistics are being incremented only, just doing a `memcpy()` of the structure should be OK.
 Any thread-safety issues can be ignored, as on x86-64, 64-bit writes are atomic.

+i.e. the stats API should

+* be called from the work to the network side
+  * because the request is still alive, we know that the network side is still alive
+* `memcpy()` the stats from the network side instance to a thread-local variable on the stack
+  * not thread-safe, but who care.
+If the stats are off by 1 or 2 it doesn't matter
+* build up stats as TLVs and add them to the request

-## Stats module
+## Stats tracking

 Ideally, we allow the admin to track statistics by any metric.
 Client IP, listener IP/port, home server IP/port, etc.